ajakaja/ajakaja.github.io/_cache/chaos-under-pressure.md

 ### 3

-There's yet another facet to this when _time pressure_ comes into play.
 Chess is usually played with a clock so games don't go on forever; regular tournmanents have time controls like "thirty minutes" or "an hour" for each player, but I mostly play online with about five minutes.
+And there's yet another facet to this when time pressure comes into play.
 {: .indent}

-When you run out of time, you lose -- even if you're winning by a lot.
-This changes the "optimal move calculus" once again.
-Now if you're behind you can try to play moves which _take a long time to deal with_; usually these are the moves which make things more complex.
+When you run out of time, you lose, even if your position on the board is winning by a lot.
+That means that if you're behind you can try to play moves which _take a long time to deal with_; usually these are the moves which make things more complex.
 And when time is getting short, it becomes more optimal to _quickly make pretty-good moves_, rather than _slowly make optimal ones_ -- especially because you want to leave time banked up to deal with any surprising complexity later on.
 {: .indent}

 With time pressure included, if you're behind you want to make your opponent have to think, while leaving yourself time to think when they make suboptimal moves due to running out of time to think.
 If you're ahead, you want to use your advantage both to make your opponent lose directly, and to use your advantage to force them into using more time.